Dream Idioms

 Origin of this Idiom

-The term Pipe dream finds its origins in the 19th century when people would smoke opiates through a pipe.
-When they were high from the drugs, they would talk about impossible dreams and ambitions which they never truly believed they would reach, therefore coining the term a Pipe dream.
+The term Pipe dream finds its origins in the 19th century, when people would smoke opiates through a pipe.
+When they were high on the drugs, they would talk about impossible dreams and ambitions that they never truly believed they would reach, therefore coining the term “pipe dream.”

 Usage of “Pipe Dream”